cveras33/dive-sites-ETL/README.md

 * Data returned from the API requests included Dive Site Name, Dive Site ID, and Distance from the coordinates used in the API request

 **Tides and Weather Extraction**
-* Again, used latitude and longitude values from wrecks and obstructions extracted data to make requests from [Open Weather API](https://openweathermap.org/api) to get temperature in fahrenheit(&deg;F) and wind speed(mph).
+* Again, used latitude and longitude values from final dive sites data frame to make requests from [Open Weather API](https://openweathermap.org/api) to get temperature in fahrenheit(&deg;F) and wind speed(mph).

 #### Data Sources ####
 * [Dive Sites API](http://api.divesites.com/docs/)